 Word of mouth is another useful source of information.
 It can be from work colleagues, meetups, conferences, … This kind of information is more deep, as people give their insights, based on experience.
 It can save weeks of erratic research and experiment.
 The communication channel is very rich, as questions can be asked or even have a conversation.
 Nonetheless, it is second hand knowledge, as people present their own interpretation.
 It is limited in time and amount of information.
 Contents presented on conferences have relevance and speakers expertise on the subject.

-(Good) books provide stable, relevant, accurate, complete information and deep theoretical knowledge from great minds and distilled years of experience, you can’t find anywhere else.
-The good books are easy to spot: everyone says they read them.
+(Good) books provide stable, relevant, accurate, complete information and deep theoretical knowledge from great minds and distilled years of experience, that you can’t find anywhere else.
+The good books are easy to spot: everyone says they have read it.
 Those ones provide directions to other great books and authors.
-With time certain books emerge from references.
+With time, you notice certain books are always referenced.
 Those are a must read.
-If I randomly pick one of my books, chances are “The Mythical Man-Month” and “Design Patterns” are referenced.
-Don’t just say you read them, read them.
+If I randomly pick one of my books, chances are “The Mythical Man-Month” or “Design Patterns” are referenced.
+Don’t just say you read them, actually read them.